 So whether it's one of the many slick Android handsets, the latest iPhone or one from a range of other cool manufacturers, we've extensively tested them all so you don't have to!

-Here are our rankings for the best smartphones around, currently available in Australia.
+Here are our rankings for the best smartphones around, currently available in Australia in 2018.

 10. Nokia 8 Sirocco

 Nokia's flashiest flagship yet